barbaalba/Basic_of_Wireless_communication_Tutorial/README.md

 - Minimum Mean Squared Error:
    It is balancing MF and ZF.
 In high SNR, it converges to ZF; in low interference, it converges to MF.

   **NOTE:** Adding noise power inside the inversion operation suppresses the noise if the channel is in deep fade.

+# Waterfilling
+Function waterfilling.m compute assigned power using bisection while functionwaterfilling.m follows the approach explained in section 3.4 of reference [1].

+# References
+[1] Björnson, Emil, and Özlem Tuğfe Demir.
+"Introduction to multiple antenna communications and reconfigurable surfaces."
+(2024).